 Retirement can be a complex phase of life from a financial standpoint, and many women are underprepared due to a lack of financial literacy.
-A recent report from The American College of Financial Services found that 89% of women received a failing grade on a retirement literacy quiz and only 1 in 3 women has a formal retirement plan in place.
-In today’s “Financially Savvy Female” column, we’re chatting with Hilary Fiorella, executive director of the Center for Women in Financial Services at The American College of Financial Services, about where the biggest knowledge gaps are when it comes to women and retirement.
+A report from The American College of Financial Services found that 89% of women received a failing grade on a retirement literacy quiz and only 1 in 3 women has a formal retirement plan in place.
+In this “Financially Savvy Female” column, we’re chatting with Hilary Fiorella, executive director of The American College Center for Women in Financial Services, about what the biggest knowledge gaps and challenges are when it comes to women and retirement.

 Only 14% of Women Feel Knowledgeable About Retirement Income Planning